-Final Certificate of Occupancy
+Final Certificate of Occupancy / Compliance

 After all field inspections have been approved, each permit file is reviewed for issuance of the Certificate of Occupancy (CO).
 Before a CO can be issued, the following items must be satisfied:

 - Plan Review (Building Code) conditions on the permit must be complied with.

 - Other Town Agency approvals must be obtained when applicable.

 Your permit may have been issued with a condition letter.
 This letter lists any special building code conditions that need to be satisfied as pertains to that particular job.
 Some conditions are directives such as providing flag men at the site.
 Directive conditions must be complied with, but don't require a submitted response.
 Other conditions do require the submittal to the Building Inspection Division of additional information such as test reports, special inspection reports, certifications required from architects or engineers.
 It is at this time that the Building Inspection Division will verify that a satisfactory response has been submitted by the permittee (you) for all of these conditions before a CO can be issued.

 Written certification of zoning compliance shall be obtained from the Zoning Enforcement Officer, Planning and Zoning, and shall be submitted to the Division of Building Inspection by the permit holder.

 Other Town Agency Approvals